devdilson/tiny-s3/README.md

 # TinyS3

-A lightweight no-dependencies S3-compatible server implementation in Java.
+A lightweight S3-compatible server implementation in Java creating for learning s3 protocol.

 ## Features